Fungal nail infections are common. They're not serious but they can take a long time to treat.

-Your GP can prescribe antifungal tablets.
-You'll need to take these every day for up to 6 months.
+You may need to take antifungal tablets for up to 6 months.

 The tablets can have side effects, including:

 - loss of taste

 You cannot take antifungal tablets if you're pregnant or have certain conditions.
 They can damage your liver.